 Stay on their radar, without annoying them.
 An entire inbound marketing industry, including companies like HubSpot, are built on this concept.

 Time and persistence are key.
 Companies that respond quicker have a much higher chance of converting a potential customer.

 Keep in contact after a demo, and if you haven’t yet talked with a budget holder or decision maker, encourage your point of contact (normally an end-user) to share content with them, or arrange another instant demo.

 3: Self-service for new users

-Locking away access to the bolts and joints of a particular product behind a paywall or even necessity to contact a sales rep for an Instant Demo can result in an empty pipeline.
-It’s not an ideal alternative to trials, still it allows you to focus on organizational leads who actually want to try your software.
+Locking away access to the bolts and joints of a particular product behind a paywall can result in an empty pipeline.
+It’s not an ideal alternative to trials, still, it allows you to focus on organizational leads who actually want to try your software.

-Ourselves, we’re experimenting with a 30-day money back guarantee which allows thorough, unsupervised tests, however with a fallback mechanism.
-There’s also a limited Free plan for users who don’t quite fit our ideal customer profile but still declare they need our software.
+Ourselves, we’re experimenting with a 30-day money-back guarantee which allows thorough, unsupervised tests, but with a fallback mechanism.
+There’s also a limited Free plan for users who don’t quite fit our ideal customer profile but still need our software.